 2: The Old Factory in Chablis

-The old Chablis factory is a fascinating site for urban explorers.
-Once used for the production of winemaking equipment, this factory is now abandoned, offering a unique setting for urbex.
+The former Chablis factory is a fascinating site for urban explorers.
+Once used for the production of winemaking equipment, this factory is now abandoned, offering a unique setting for urban exploration.

 Site Features